-It's about investing in a societal shift away from the physical, cultural, economic, mobility, attitudinal, and communication barriers, along with the stigmas and stereotypes that hinder individuals with disabilities in our communities and neighborhoods.
+To HRF, disability advocacy starts with working together towards furthering disability rights by promoting inclusion, diversity, equity and social change within our community.
+It's about investing in a societal shift away from the physical, cultural, economic, mobility, attitudinal, and communication barriers, along with the stigmas and stereotypes that hinder or hurt individuals with disabilities in our neighborhoods and region.

-1 in 4 adults in the United States have a disability - including impairments with vision, hearing, mobility, and cognition.
+1 in 4 adults in the United States have a disability - which includes impairments with vision, hearing, mobility, and cognition.
 Disability is not abnormal.

 Let's change the conversation.